arkency/nanoc-tailwind-starter/README.md

     --exclude Gemfile.lock
 ```

-Then you have decide which changes go in and which not with `git diff`.
+Then you have decide which changes go in and which not based on the `git diff`.
+And that's it.